Quartz

 ---

 Scarlet blood flecked his claws, his wings.
 Not his own.
 His uncurled tail kicked up the gritty sand as Quartz paced, once again sizing up the wildclaw snarling in front of him.
 A stiff breeze ruffled his feathers.
-They'd been in this damn arena for hours, long enough for the rising sun to cast their snarls in pale dawn, and his opponent hadn't let up.
+They'd been in this damn arena for hours, long enough for the rising sun to cast their snarls in the light of dawn, and his opponent hadn't let up.
 But neither had he.

 "Come over here, you coward, show me what you've really got."